UnitCareLtd/enterprise-resource-planning/README.md

 ### Patient Repository

 In UnitCare ERP, you can create a patient file for any individual who receives your healthcare services.
 Save important information for every patient.
-With ERPNext's integrated system, all data will be accessible to everyone in one place.
+With UnitCare ERP's integrated system, all data will be accessible to everyone in one place.

 ### Healthcare Practitioners